MarketDataApp/documentation/sheets-add-on/dates.md

 - **Relative Dates** Keywords or key phrases that indicate specific days, relative to the current date.
 For example, "today" or "yesterday".

+- **Option Expiration Dates** Keyphrase that select specific dates that correspond with dates in the US option expiration calendar.

 ## Relative Dates